geekho-me/geekho.me/_posts/2025-08-12-how-to-monitor-apc-smart-ups.md

 ---
 title: "How To: Monitor APC Smart-UPS 1500"
 date: 2025-08-12 12:00:00 +0000
+last_modified_at: 2025-09-02
 categories: [how-to, infrastructure, raspberry-pi]
 tags: [how-to, infrastructure, ups, raspberry-pi]
 description: "Step-by-step guide to monitoring an APC Smart-UPS 1500 using a Raspberry Pi and Network UPS Tools (NUT).
 Includes hardware setup, Modbus configuration, and compiling NUT from source."
 keywords: ["APC Smart-UPS", "Raspberry Pi", "NUT", "Network UPS Tools", "UPS monitoring", "Modbus", "Linux", "infrastructure"]
+image: /assets/img/2025-08-12/apc-smartups-1500-social-1200x630.jpg
+image_alt: "How to monitor APC Smart-UPS 1500"
 ---

 ## Introduction

-So I recently picked up a used APC Smart-UPS 1500I (with an apparently new battery) to protect my NAS and other Servers at home from power outages, and I wanted a way to monitor the power load in the event of a outage.
-The obvious goto was [NUT aka Network UPS Tools](https://networkupstools.org/), which lists my UPS as a supported model.
+So I recently picked up a used APC Smart-UPS 1500I (with an apparently new battery) to protect my NAS and other Servers at home from power outages, and I wanted a way to monitor the power load in the event of an outage.
+The obvious go-to was [NUT aka Network UPS Tools](https://networkupstools.org/), which lists my UPS as a supported model.
 I also wanted the monitoring to be standalone and not reliant on existing hardware, so I opted to use a spare Raspberry Pi 3 model B v1.2 I had sitting around.

 ## Configuring the Raspberry Pi
-For the operating system I opted to use Raspberry Pi OS Lite (64 bit), this is a trimmed down operating system (without a desktop interface) based on Debian Bookworm.
+For the operating system I opted to use Raspberry Pi OS Lite (64-bit), this is a trimmed down operating system (without a desktop interface) based on Debian Bookworm.
-I flashed it to a 64gb MicroSD card using the official Raspberry Pi Imager.
+I flashed it to a 64 GB microSD card using the official Raspberry Pi Imager.
-Once booted up first thing todo is to update the OS with the latest patches:
+Once booted up first thing to do is to update the OS with the latest patches:

 ```bash
 sudo apt update
 sudo apt upgrade -y
 ```

 The Raspberry Pi is connected to the UPS via USB (USB A to USB B cable).
-If you use the basic apt version of NUT it only comes with a generic driver which gives you basic health stats about the UPS but is missing important information like the power load.
+The apt package version of NUT typically includes generic drivers which miss detailed metrics like load; compiling NUT with apc_modbus exposes those.

 We can confirm the Pi can see the UPS: